-- Why Is Learning and Development Important?
+- Why are Learning and Development programs important?

-- How Learning and Development has Gone Wrong
+- How Learning and Development has gone wrong

-- Playbook: Just Do It (Right)
+- Playbook: Just do it (Right)

-- What Happens When Learning is a Priority
+- What happens when learning is a priority?

 What is Learning and Development?

 According to Training Mag’s 2018 Training Industry Report, organizations in the U.S. spent 87.6 billion dollars on training expenditures that year, and this is only expected to grow.
 The global corporate learning market is expected to register a CAGR of close to 11% during the period 2018-2022.
-These stats tell a similar story: all eyes are on Learning and Development (L&D) departments right now, and your strategy moving forward will be pivotal.
+These stats tell a similar story: all eyes are on Learning and Development (L&D) departments right now, and your strategic objectives moving forward will be pivotal.

-Why Is Learning and Development Important?
+Why is Learning and Development important?